Tomentos/JTT_Tutorials/README.md

 hint:   git branch -m <name>
 Initialized empty Git repository in /***************/JTT/GitBasics/.git/
 ```
+### Initialize the project in VSCode

-In VSCode, you can simply navigate to the Git Source Control on righthand panel and click `Initialize Repository`.
+In VSCode the root folder (or default folder) is automatically detected.
+You can simply navigate to the Git Source Control on righthand panel and click `Initialize Repository`.

 ![img1](./img/img1.png "Documentation Image #1")